 In case you are not already an Office Insider and are interested in joining the program, follow the steps outlined below,

-2. Open My Account page, and in the version, list chooses either Office Insider-32-bit/Office Insider-64-bit and then install the same.
+- Open My Account page, and in the version, the list chooses either Office Insider-32-bit/Office Insider-64-bit and then install the same.

-3. After the install, you will be running the Slow build with the version, 16.0.7341.2021 and via this version, you can repeat the steps outlined in the first section to move on to Fast level.
+- After the install, you will be running the Slow build with version, 16.0.7341.2021 and via this version, you can repeat the steps outlined in the first section to move on to Fast level.

-Also, Microsoft advises you to check out the shared with me feature once you are on the Fast build.
-It is this feature that will let you find documents, spreadsheets, and presentations shared by other through OneDrive, OneDrive for Business or even SharePoint Online.
+Also, Microsoft advises you to check out the Shared features once you are on the Fast build.
+It is this feature that will let you find documents, spreadsheets, and presentations shared by others through OneDrive, OneDrive for Business, or even SharePoint Online.